JNRowe/jnrowe.github.io/thoughts/metro_city.rst

 Notation)`, process it *somehow* and spit out results that could be used in an artsy manner that I would likely not understand.

-The initial concept worked by scanning a firehouse of tweets for keywords which seemed likely to be hugely poisonous, and then create a :abbr:`DAG (Directed Acyclic Graph)` as the basis to rate users who were retweeting them.
+The initial concept worked by scanning a firehose of tweets for keywords which seemed likely to be hugely poisonous, and then create a :abbr:`DAG (Directed Acyclic Graph)` as the basis to rate users who were retweeting them.
 Later versions were self-training using a naïve Bayes classifier, which allowed us to